darrylyeo/nectar-lang/README.md

                   @Ms_Pac-Man enemies with @Clyde/@Pokey/@Guzuta
 ```

-(Not yet implemented.)
-If several of your objects start looking the same, you can define a **rule** or **schema** using "every":
+### Schemas and rules (not yet implemented)

+If you start noticing similarities within your data, you can formalize these patterns as **schemas** and **rules** by using the word "every".
+For all nouns that are members of the given categories, schemas define a set of property names and types, while rules define a relation between members.

 ```
-Every #planet has a numerical rank and a average_orbital_speed in km/s.
+Every #planet has a numerical rank, a color string, and a average_orbital_speed in km/s.
+Every #Pac-Person is enemies with every #ghost.
 ```

-(Partially implemented.)
+Schemas are useful for generating schemas for other data representations like SQL and GraphQL.
+Rules are useful for performing automated reasoning, allowing you to mine data out of your existing data and make discoveries.

+### Querying the knowledge graph (partially implemented)

 Finished brain dumping?
-You can **query** your knowledge graph within the same document:
+You can **query** your knowledge graph directly within your Nectar document.
+Queries begin with "is" or "does", contain "what" or "who", and/or end with a question mark.

 ```
 Is @Nectar a #language?
-Is @Nectar #human-friendly?
+@Nectar is #human-friendly?
-@Nectar is invented by $who?
+@Nectar is invented by who?
 What is @Earth?
 Does @Earth have an equatorial_radius greater than 6000 km?
-Is the rank of @Earth closer than the rank of @Mars?
+Is the rank of @Earth lower than the rank of @Mars?
 @Earth mass < @Mars mass?
+Who is #female?
+Who is married to who?
 ```

+The Nectar interpreter will return a list of results

 A **`scope {}`** allows you to create a temporary graph fragment.
 Scopes are annotated with a label, and any statements, rules or aliases declared within it will only apply to the queries inside.
 This can be helpful for testing multiple scenarios on a common set of entities, especially if there are conflicts in terminology.